EmanuelBender/GoogleSheet_Inventory_System/README.md

 ## Utility Features
-Stats for the Whole Sheet:
+**Stats for the Whole Sheet:**
 Provides total components, items, build profile components, and items with total prices.

 **Console Monitor:**
 Displays information, errors, and progress.
 Non-interactive.

 **Daily Logging for Sheet Stats:**
 Logged data includes various sheet metrics.
 Benefits include tracking changes and analyzing trends.

 **Toggle Groups:**
 Groups on each sheet can be expanded or closed via buttons on the overview sheet or individually on inventory, builds, etc.

 **Extra Configuration:**
-Extra functions for profiles (a collection of builds) are available but might be not bug-free.
+Extra functions for Projects are available but might be not bug-free.